ATProtoKit/ATSyntaxTools/Sources/ATSyntaxTools/Documentation.docc/ValidatingIdentifiersAndSchemes.md

     - Underscores (\_).
     - Colons (:).
     - Percentage signs (%).
-    - Hypens (-).
+    - Hyphens (-).
 - The first segment must be `did:`.
 It must all be lowercased.
 - The second segment (the method) should have at least one lowercased letter, followed by a colon (:).
-- The final segment can be of any allowed characters, except for the colon (:).
+- The identifier segment can contain the allowed ASCII characters, but colons (:) cannot be at the end of it.
 - Multiple colons (:) can be included without spaces.
-- The pencentage sign (%) is only used for percent encoding and must be followed up with two hexidecimal characters.
-It can't end with a percentage sign (%).
+- The percentage sign (%) is used for percent encoding.
+It is allowed inside the identifier segment, but cannot end with a percentage sign (%).
 - Queries ("?") and fragments ("#") are defined for "DID URIs", but are not part of the identifier itself.
 - The current specification does not impose a maximum length for a DID.